pavannaik3009/IMDB_Reco/README.md

 <p align="center" ><img width="500" alt="Screen Shot 2019-11-24 at 1 40 23 AM" src="https://user-images.githubusercontent.com/43712046/69491476-766eb100-0e5b-11ea-8fa7-6bfc781045a8.png"></p>

-In this project we have combined movie attributes such as genre, plot, director and cast to calculate its cosine similarity with another movie to build a movie recommender system.
+In this project we have combined movie attributes such as genre, plot, director and cast to calculate its cosine similarity with another movie to build a content-based movie recommender system.

 ## Web Scraping